lsst-sqre/neophile/docs/user-guide/github-actions.rst

 The recommended approach for doing this is a weekly GitHub Actions workflow that uses neophile to update dependencies and then runs the test suite.

 .. code-block:: yaml
+   :caption: periodic.yaml

    # This is a separate run of the Python test suite that doesn't cache
    # the tox environment and runs from a schedule.
 The purpose is to test
    # compatibility with the latest versions of all modules neophile
    # depends on, since neophile (being a PyPI application) does not pin
    # its dependencies.